Learn about the branches of the U.S. government, each branch's responsibilities and those that are involved in each branch using a sorting activity.

 Plan lessons for more U.S. government topics with our President’s Day Ideas!

-Use the dropdown icon on the Download button to choose between the color or blackline versions of the resource.
+Use the dropdown icon on the Download button to choose between the Google Slides or PDF version of this resource.